 Please use the links below to find information about scholarships, assistant positions, and grants:

 Lewis & Clark’s Division of Student Life offers graduate assistant positions every year.
 Currently enrolled and new, deposited students in the Student Affairs Administration program are eligible to apply and are given priority.
 Students in the School Counseling and Counseling Psychology programs are eligible to apply only to positions available through the Office of Health Promotion.
 Application information can be found by clicking Graduate Assistants Positions.

 The Financial Aid Office also hosts a website with information about searching for external scholarship opportunities.
-For example, students who are Oregon residents may be eligible for scholarships sponsored by the Oregon Student Assistance Commission.
+For example, students who are Oregon residents may be eligible for scholarships sponsored by the Office of Oregon Student Access and Completion.
 Your field’s professional organizations may also sponsor scholarships.